yandexdataschool/eScience-2016-everware/main.md

 - Automatic capture of environment (integrate with repro-zip)
 - Integration with publishing resources ([gitxiv](https://gitxiv.com), re-science, [openml](https://openml.org))
 - Not only jupyter-based computations
-- .gray[Bring your own resources computational model] ]
+- Bring your own resources computational model
+]
 ---